sparkletron/PSYQ_Examples/psxCDread.md

 * DsCommand() = Issue CDROM command (such as play, pause, skip, etc).

 #### Notes
-* File names have to have a ";1" after them in the quotes, no idea why yet.
+* File names have to have a ";1" after them in the quotes, this is the version of the file, it is always 1.

 ### Example